 any response submitted by the student will be considered by the Deputy Vice Chancellor, Student, who shall make a final determination whether to uphold, revoke and/or vary the suspension, restriction(s) and/or condition(s), and shall notify the student in writing of this determination.
 Where the Deputy Vice Chancellor, Student revokes and/or varies the suspension, restriction(s) and/or condition(s), the revocation and/or variation will come immediately into effect upon written notification to the student;

 the Review Panel will be convened as soon as possible, and within twenty (20) working days of the suspension, restriction(s) and/or condition(s) being imposed;

-the suspension, restriction(s) and/or condition(s) may be revoked by the Vice Chancellor or Deputy Vice Chancellor, Academic, at any time prior to the review being finalised by the Review Panel.
+the suspension, restriction(s) and/or condition(s) may be revoked by the Vice Chancellor or Deputy Vice Chancellor, Student, at any time prior to the review being finalised by the Review Panel.